|Program||Indication||Lead Discovery||Lead Optimization||IND Enabling Studies||Clinical Studies||Commercial Rights|

-Orphagen’s first-in-class pipeline has been successful in finding the first drug-like small molecules to several orphan nuclear receptors and in evaluating efficacy in animal models of disease.
-An early success led to Orphagen’s partnering agreement with Japan Tobacco (JT) Pharma to discover and develop oral drugs to treat psoriasis and other autoimmune diseases.
-This partnership was the first in the industry for the nuclear receptor RORγ.
-JTE-451, a product of the JT Pharma partnership, entered Phase 1 trials in 2016.
+An early success led to Orphagen’s partnering agreement with the Pharmaceutical Division of Japan Tobacco (JT) to discover and develop oral drugs to treat psoriasis and other autoimmune diseases.
+This partnership was the first in the industry for the nuclear receptor RORγ and was based on Orphagen’s pioneering identification and pharmacological evaluation of RORγ antagonists.
+JTE-451, a clinical candidate that emerged from the JT partnership, entered Phase 1 clinical trials in 2016.

-Orphagen also provides assay and screening services for many members of the nuclear receptor family.
+Orphagen also collaborates with select pharmaceutical and biotechnology companies to offer proprietary nuclear receptor screening services for the discovery of new medicines.
 For more information, see Assays.